 As with any mechanical equipment, personal injury can result from contact with sharp sheet metal edges.
 Be careful when you handle this equipment.

 The appliance shall not be installed downstream from evaporator coils or cooling units.

-Locate the unit in a desired location as governed by clearances, vent connection, air direction, gas supply, electrical supply and service accessibility.
+Unit is shipped ready for installation.
+Unit may be installed as shown in figure 1 or rotated 180° depending on desired location as governed by clearances, vent connection, air direction, gas supply, electrical supply and service accessibility.